PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Background and Motivation

 \subsection{Transformer Models}

-Figure \ref{fig2} illustrates the typical structure of a Transformer model.
-Different from CNNs and RNNs, the Transformer model uses a self-attention mechanism that captures the relationship between different words in the whole sentence\cite{vaswani2017attention}.

-The original Transformer model consists of an encoder and a decoder, both containing \emph{N} number of identical transformer blocks.
-Each block includes a self-attention module and a feed-forward network (FFN).
+Figure \ref{fig3} illustrates the typical structure of a Transformer model, which uses a self-attention mechanism that captures the relationship between different words in the sentence \cite{vaswani2017attention}.
+The original Transformer model consists of an encoder and a decoder, both containing \emph{N} identical transformer blocks.
+Each block includes a self-attention module and a FFN.
 Among them, BERT and GPT are the two most popular language models.
-BERT is an encoder-only model, which processes all input tokens at once and attends to content in both directions \cite{devlin2018bert}.
-In contrast, GPT is a decoder-only model, which typically handles a single token at one time and generates the next token in a sequential manner by attending to all previous tokens \cite{brown2020language}.

-Despite the differences, these two models share similar blocks, as shown in Figure \ref{fig2}.
+Different from the encoder-only BERT that processes all input tokens at once \cite{devlin2018bert}, GPT is a decoder-only model which typically handles a single token at once and generates the next token in a sequential manner by attending to all previous tokens \cite{brown2020language}.
+Despite the differences, these two models share similar blocks, as shown in Figure \ref{fig3}.

 For GPT, the input token is first transformed into a vector of dimension $d_{m}$ by the input embedding layer, where $d_{m}$ is the feature dimension of the model.
-Positional information of the token with respect to the sentence is also added to the input embeddings.
 The processed token is then fed into the Transformer blocks.
 The input token is first multiplied with three linear transformation matrices ($W_{K, Q, V}$) to obtain Query (q) , Key (k) and Value (v) vectors, where $ W_K \in\mathbb{R}^{d_{m}\times d_k}$, $W_Q \in\mathbb{R}^{d_{m }\times d_k}$, $W_V \in\mathbb{R}^{d_m\times d_v}$.
-The current Key and Value vectors k, v are then concatenated to the key, value matrices computed from the previous inputs to form the updated Key, Value matrices.
-The q vector and Key, Value matrices are then passed to the self-attention head to capture the dependencies between tokens with the following equation:
+The current Key and Value vectors k, v are then concatenated to the Key, Value matrices from the previous inputs.
+The q vector and Key, Value matrices are then passed to the self-attention heads to capture the dependencies between tokens with the following equation:

-The scaled dot product between q and $K^T$ is first computed to obtain the attention score, which measures the relation between the current token and all previous tokens.
-Then a softmax operation is applied to normalize the attention score between 0 and 1.
-In the next step, the attention score is multiplied with the value matrix to produce the head output.
-To allow the model to learn different relationships for each token, multi-head attention technique is adopted.
-The input vectors are split across attention heads, and each chunk goes through a separate head in parallel.
-All head outputs are combined by a linear projection layer to produce the final attention output.